TrioSEO Logo

 “What are short-tail keywords?”
 Simply put, they are search terms with two words or fewer, essential for boosting your website’s search engine visibility.

-For instance, ‘digital marketing’ is a short-tail keyword that attracts a large audience compared to more specific terms due to its broad nature.
+For instance, ‘digital marketing’ is a short-tail keyword that, due to its broad nature, attracts a larger audience than more specific terms.

 Short-tail keywords can capture many search intents despite brevity, greatly enhancing your traffic potential.